-People who suffer from irritable-bowel-disease know its symptoms all too well: pain, cramps, gassiness, bloating, bowel habit changes, constipation, diarrhea.
+People who suffer from irritable bowel syndrome know its symptoms all too well: pain, cramps, gassiness, bloating, bowel habit changes, constipation, diarrhea.

 Unlike many other health conditions, IBS is hard to talk about.
 From the time we were young children, we’ve been taught our bodily functions are taboo topics of conversation and we have to hide the noises they can sometimes make.